unza-speech-lab/zambezi-voice/README.md

 ## Goal
 <div align="justify">
-  <p> To build speech and language data resources that would enable development of speech and communication technologies as well as advance research for low-resourced Zambian language.</p>
+  <p> To build speech and language data resources for under-resourced languages of Zambia that will:.</p>
 </div>

+  - enable development of speech and language technologies like:
+    - Automatic Speech Recognition (ASR)
+    - Machine Translation (MT)
+    - Speech-To-Text Translation
+    - Multilingual Speech & Language Processing Task

+   which presently are currently practivcally unavailable, or useless due to extreme data-scarce setting.

+  - serve as benchmark for academic and industry tools.
+We will create training/development/test splits for all task in consideration.

 ## Languages

 <div align="justify">